-Step 1 through 5 are optional as your COOL Board comes already programmed.
-Steps 1 through 5 are applicable only if you wan't to go further.
+Step 1 is optional as your COOL Board comes already programmed.
+Steps 1 is applicable only if you wan't to go further.

-Step 1 to 5 are useful if you want to re-program the board.
-It shows you how to
+Step 1 is useful if you want to re-program the board.

 Please refer to the installation guidelines behind the links for platform specific support.